weishi10141993/MuJetAnalysis_LimitSetting/README.md

    ```
    This produces a new ROOT file "cls_qmu_distributions.root" containing the plots.

 6. This step prints the limit of each mass point in the text files of previous step.
-You will need to copy the printed limits inside scripts/UserInput.py (later to be used by CmsLimitVsM.py and Plots.py).
 Edit other parameters in UserInput.py at the 'PrintOutLimits.py' block if necessary.
+For example, if you are doing several expected quantiles, you can change the "quantile" parameter to print out the limits of that quantile.
 Then do:

    ```
    cd macros; python PrintOutLimits.py; cd ..;
    ```

    Note: You have to copy the line from "That contain N limits: \n XXX" until the line before "Now remove the worse items".
 Remove also the first number each line, that represent the number of the jobs used to produce such limit.
+You will need to copy the printed limits to "scripts/UserInput.py" (later to be used by CmsLimitVsM.py and Plots.py).

 7. [Note: this step is not tested, use with caution!!!]
 In case you run combine several times (or more people followed the steps until here), you may want to average all the results, and place in scripts/CmsLimitVsM.py the final one
    -> Imagine 2 people followed this instruction, and you have two output from "PrintOutLimits.py".
 You copy the lines after "That contain N limits: \n XXX" until the line before "Now remove the worse items" in tow txt files.